karimtito/karimtito.github.io/home.md

 ### About me

-I am a postdoctoral researcher at the University of Luxembourg, where I am part of the SerVal team in the SnT lab.
+I am a postdoctoral researcher at the University of Luxembourg, where I am part of the [Security and Validation (SerVal)](https://serval-snt.github.io/) team within the [Security and Trust (SnT)](https://www.uni.lu/snt-en/) interdisciplinary research centre.
 Before that I graduated with a PhD in computer science from the University of Rennes in April 2024, after 3 years of doctoral study spent within [Inria](https://www.inria.fr/en)'s [LinkMedia team](http://www-linkmedia.irisa.fr/) and in [Thales Group](https://www.thalesgroup.com/en)'s [La Ruche team](https://www.thalesgroup.com/en/worldwide/news/hive-activity).

 ### Research

-My research is focused on Deep Learning models robustness and AI formal verification methods.
+My research is focused on Deep Learning models robustness and AI formal/statistical verification methods.
 More precisely, the subject of my Ph.D. thesis was the estimation of the reliability of Deep Neural Networks using Rare Event simulation algorithms.

 ### Contact me